 This was prewar Cambodia in 1964, a time of peace and enough remaining French influence to find good French bread, albeit with a few weevils baked in(1), and flan, my favorite sweet.
 Folks in Phnom Penh told me about a high mountain resort cool enough to grow strawberries.
 Cambodia was a former French colony, so baguettes and flan were for sale everywhere.
 Having strawberries on the side would be a special treat.

-Passing up any rides that day would have been a mistake.
+Passing up any rides that day was a mistake.
 I had thought that at least some traffic would be going to a resort!
-Not one car passed, which left me walking up that mountain road all night, and working up a real thirst in the process.
+Not one car passed which left me walking up that mountain road all night, and working up a real thirst in the process.
 I could hear water babbling every time the road crossed a brook.
 Normally I would have just hiked down off the road to quench my thirst.
 However, that night was the blackest I’d ever experienced outside of spelunking — it was deep cave darkness.
 Clouds concealed the starlight and moonlight if there was any.
 To top things off, this was deep in the jungle far from towns and I had no flashlight (2).
 This was a perfect storm for making this day memorable.

 I reached the Casino at daybreak.
 I immediately saw why no one would have been going to this “resort” that night, or any other night.
 The photo above is recent, but it looks much as it did fifty years ago.
 It looked just about abandoned, but I do vaguely remember eating something there.
 I don’t remember walking back down, so I must have gotten a ride.
 My my, it feels so long ago.